 Master of Arts in International Relations

-What encouraged you to apply to Johns Hopkins SAIS?
+What led you to Johns Hopkins SAIS?

 I knew from my undergraduate studies that I wanted to learn more about climate, conflict, women’s issues, and the ways they are all tied together and shaped by the larger international system.

 In my last year at Ashoka University, the head of the international relations department, Professor Srinath Raghavan, encouraged me to apply to SAIS.
 The more I learned about it, the more I knew it would be the perfect fit.
 SAIS offered the incredibly unique opportunity to study a range of topics — in two different continents!
 The rest is history.